MirceaStefanescu/Portofolio/Event-Driven E-Commerce Platform/README.md

 - Tradeoff: event choreography improves decoupling but increases observability complexity.

 ## Notes / limitations
-- The runnable scaffold includes Order and Inventory services; additional services are described in the architecture section.
+- Status: MVP with Order and Inventory services runnable locally.
+- Additional services are described in the architecture section.
 - AWS/Terraform/Jenkins definitions are documented but not yet checked in for this local demo.

 ## Decisions and rationale